Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 git push
 ```

-9. Enable web hosting with Amplify Console placing the following code in the `static-site-stack.ts` file:
+9. Enable web hosting with Amplify Console placing the following functions next to the previous functions:

 In this function we are creating a service role which will be used by Amplify to access the repository and also we are creating an Amplify application and a default branch which will be the branch to deploy the website.
 And finally, we are creating two outputs, one with the **Amplify application ID** and another one with the **Amplify application URL.**